 Cat Island

 Although oceanic whitetip sharks are in decline throughout much of their range, the population surrounding Cat Island is still thriving.
 From April to June, these large sharks follow the tuna migration to the area.
 You’ll come face-to-face with this fierce open-ocean predator during your dives on pristine Cat Island.
-You might also find silky sharks, dusky sharks, bull sharks, tiger sharks, Caribbean reef sharks, nurse sharks and lemon sharks.
+You might also find silky sharks, dusky sharks, bull sharks, tiger sharks, Caribbean reef sharks, nurse sharks, and lemon sharks.
 While Cat Island is not yet as popular as its neighbors for shark diving, it won’t be long before the crowds arrive.
 Grab your gear and get to this shark wonderland before everyone else does!

 Tiger Beach

 About an hour by boat from the West End of Grand Bahama, Tiger Beach is famous and aptly named for its resident tiger sharks.
 Two to seventeen of these gorgeous animals appear nearly every day of the year.
-However, the best time to dive Tiger Beach is between October and January when the sharks use the area as a breeding ground.
+However, the best time to dive Tiger Beach is between October and January, when the sharks use the area as a breeding ground.
 For photographers, this is the place for tiger sharks.
-The 20-foot (7-meter) depth gives plenty of light, and the sandy bottom is an excellent backdrop.
+The 7m (20ft) depth gives plenty of light, and the sandy bottom is an excellent backdrop.
 Your friends are sure to be jealous of your underwater captures after a trip to Tiger Beach.

 2. South Africa

-Aliwal Shoal and Protea Banks
+Aliwal Shoal and Protea Banks, Durban

 Aliwal Shoal and Protea Banks, two reef formations in front of Umkomaas and Shelly Beach, respectively, are the most famous destinations in South Africa for shark diving.
 Dive centers have been diving with sharks here for many years now.
-You can encounter up to 30 oceanic blacktip, bull, silky, tiger and sometimes hammerhead sharks.
+You can encounter up to 30 oceanic blacktip, bull, silky, tiger, and sometimes hammerhead sharks.
 It’s also easy to spot sand tiger sharks (ragged-tooth sharks) swimming slowly and relaxed in fixed patterns.
 Although diving with sharks in KwaZulu-Natal is possible year-round, the best conditions occur between March and July.

-False Bay and Gansbaai
+False Bay and Gansbaai, Cape Town

-Gansbaai has often been called the Great White Shark Capital of the World.
-Just two hours from Cape Town, the area hosts up to 60,000 resident cape fur seals which attract hungry sharks.
+Gansbaai has often been called the “Great White Shark Capital of the World.”
+Just two hours from Cape Town, the area hosts up to 60,000 resident cape fur seals, which attract hungry sharks.
 Trips are run from April to September to Shark Alley alongside Dyer Island and from September to March to Shark Bay.

 3. Mozambique